150th ANNIVERSARY IN 2013!

 Since 1880, the Polish Society of California has been known as Branch (or Lodge) 7 of the Polish National Alliance.
 The Polish National Alliance of the United States of North America, popularly known as PNA or the Alliance, is the largest of all ethnically-based fraternal insurance benefit societies in this country.
 The Polish Club Inc. and the PNA, Lodge 7, are both long-time sponsors of Łowiczanie Polish Folk Ensemble.

-The PNA logo, or emblem, is a relic from the January 1863 uprising of Poland against Russia.
+The PNA logo, or emblem, is a reminder of the January 1863 uprising of Poland against Russia.
 It was designed by the Revolutionary Government as a reminder that the Royal Republic of Poland was a commonwealth of three nations that shared the glories and misfortunes of the state.

 The white eagle on a red shield represents crown lands, or Poland proper; the white knight on a blue shield, known as Pogon (the Chase), was the coat of arms of the Grand Duchy of Lithuania.
 Michael the Archangel symbolizes the Duchy of Ruthenia.